 Estimated Tuition Non-Resident:

 Graduate Record Examinations (GRE), general test, is required.
-The most recent acceptable test date for applicants to the class of 2020 is September 14, 2016.
+The most recent acceptable test date for applicants to the class of 2021 is September 15, 2017.
 Scores are valid for five years.
-The mean GRE scores for the Class of 2019 were: Verbal 160, Quantitative 159, and Analytical Writing 4.5.
-For the most current GRE submission information, please see http://aavmc.org/gre2017.aspx.
+The mean GRE scores for the Class of 2020 were: Verbal 161, Quantitative 159, and Analytical Writing 4.5.

 Accepts International Students?